deepset-ai/haystack-integrations/integrations/gradient.md

 pip install gradient-haystack
 ```
 ## Usage
 Once installed, you will have access to a Generator and two Embedder objects.
-To use
-the Embedder to index documents:
+- `GradientDocumentEmbedder`: Use this component to create embeddings of documents.
+This is commonly used in indexing pipelines to store documents and their embeddings in document stores.
+- `GradientTextEmbedder`: Use this component to create embeddings of text, such as queries.
+This is commonly used as the first component of query pipelines to create embeddings of the query.
+- `GradientGenerator`: Use this component to query generative models with Gradient.
+This is commonly used in query pipelines to generate responses to queries.

+### Use the GradientDocumentEmbedder
+You can use embedding models with `GradientDocumentEmbedder`` to create embeddings of your documents.
+This is commonly used in indexing pipelines to write documents and their embeddings into a document store.

 ```python
 import os